Admission Requirements

 or - a minimum final score of 90 with a minimum of 3+ in the speaking test on MELAB, beyond the College of Graduate Studies required minimum overall score of 85.

-Admissions from Okanagan College ABA-SDR Degree Program
+Admissions from Okanagan College ABA-CRE Degree Program

 The College of Graduate Studies administers the entire application process and applications are forwarded to the School of Social Work once they are complete.
 Admission procedures can be found at College of Graduate Studies.